rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/PolicyObj.md

   - Specifies whether the object has user access enabled or not.
 - deltaUserCounts: PrincipalCounts
   - Change in the user count for various risk levels.
+- hasInsights: System.Boolean
+  - Specifies whether the object has insights or not.
 - id: System.String
 - folderChildConnection: FileResultConnection
 - fileResultConnection: FileResultConnection